List on Bids44 →

 Common Scams to Watch For (India 2026)

-Engine Swap: A blown engine might be replaced with a used one from another scooter.
-Always ensure the engine number on the scooter matches the RC.
-Look for mismatched paint on the engine block or unusual wiring that suggests a swap.
+Engine Swap.
+While less common for scooters than bikes, a blown engine might be replaced with a used one from another scooter.
+Check if the engine number on the engine casing matches the RC.
+Also, look for mismatched paint colours on the engine block or unusual wiring that suggests a swap.
+This can lead to registration issues and reliability problems.

-Fake Service Records: Some sellers present fake service stamps or invoices from local mechanics.
-Always call the authorized Yamaha service centre with the chassis number to verify the service history.
-Genuine service records will be in their system.
+Fake Service Records.
+Some sellers present service booklets with fake stamps from local mechanics or even forged authorized dealer stamps.
+Always call the authorized Yamaha service centre (find their number online) and provide the scooter’s chassis number to verify the service history they claim.
+Unverified records are as good as no records.

-Non-Matching Insurance / Zero Claim Bonus Discrepancy: Ask to see the insurance policy and check its validity.
-If the seller claims a high ‘No Claim Bonus’ but the scooter shows signs of past repairs, it could mean an undisclosed accident and a fraudulent claim.
+Non-Matching Insurance / Zero Claim Bonus Discrepancy.
+Ask for the insurance policy.
+Check if the owner’s name matches the RC.
+If the seller claims “zero depreciation” or “zero claim bonus” but the scooter shows signs of repair, it could mean an undisclosed accident where they repaired it without claiming insurance, or the policy details are fabricated.

 Seller’s Guide — How to Maximize Your Yamaha Fascino 125 Resale